 In women, the urethra (the tube through which urine leaves the body) shortens, and its lining becomes thinner.
 The decrease in the estrogen level that occurs with menopause may contribute to this and other changes in the urinary tract.

 In men, the prostate gland tends to enlarge.
 In many men, it enlarges enough to interfere with the passage of urine and to prevent the bladder from emptying completely.
 As a result, older men tend to urinate with less force, to take longer to start the stream of urine, to dribble urine at the end of the stream, and to urinate more often.
 Older men are also more likely to be unable to urinate despite having a full bladder (called urinary retention).
+This disorder requires immediate medical care.

 The breasts become less firm and more fibrous, and they tend to sag.
 This change makes finding lumps in the breasts more difficult.

 Some of the changes that begin at menopause (such as lower hormone levels and vaginal dryness) may interfere with sexual activity.
 However, for most women, aging does not greatly detract from enjoyment of sexual activity.
+Not having to worry about becoming pregnant may enhance sexual activity and enjoyment.

 The levels and activity of some hormones, produced by endocrine glands, decrease.

 For most people, the changes in the endocrine system have no noticeable effect on overall health.
 But in some, the changes may increase the risk of health problems.
 For example, the changes in insulin increase the risk of type 2 diabetes.
+Thus, exercise and diet, which can enhance insulin's action, become more important as people age.

 The amount of active bone marrow, where blood cells are produced, decreases.
 Therefore, fewer blood cells are produced.
 Nonetheless, the bone marrow can usually produce enough blood cells throughout life.
 Problems may occur when the need for blood cells is greatly increased—for example, when anemia or an infection develops or bleeding occurs.
 In such cases, bone marrow is less able to increase its production of blood cells in response to the body's needs.